 Accounts receivable consist of grants receivables at the end of the year that arise in the normal course of business.
-The Organization has determined that all grants receivable to be fully collectible after year end.
+The Organization has determined that all grants receivable are fully collectible.

 Note A - Organization and Summary of Significant Accounting Policies (Continued)